kiwix/kiwix-apple/README.md

 instructions to build libkiwix+libzim at [on the kiwix-build repo](https://github.com/kiwix/kiwix-build).

-The xcframework is a bundle of a library for multiple architectures and/or platforms.
+The xcframework is a bundle of all libkiwix dependencies for multiple architectures and/or platforms.
 The `CoreKiwix.xcframework` will contain libkiwix library for macOS archs and for iOS.
 You don't have to follow steps for other platform/arch if you don't need them.